sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 All projects were developed in a windows enviroment and should run with no to little configuration.
 Paths may need to be updated.

+For python and java projects:

 To view code for each stage, programs must be executed using Intelij IDEA with edu plugin.

 Completed project code can be viewed and executed without the use of intelij IDEA.

+For other projects:

+Completed projects was commited upon completion.
+If requested for some reason, stages can be provided.

 ## Usage